cppf/cpp-emtype/README.md

 <br\>
 ## Copyright and License

-emType : Library header file for Arduino/Waspmote/Processing/C/C++
+emType : Library for Arduino/Waspmote/Processing/C/C++

 emType is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by